View all Reflections

 Looking east down Main Street on Bobcaygeon’s Juniper Island in 1919, the fire hall appears on the left, with the Cosh House (centre) and the Bobcaygeon Independent office (right).
 William Cosh and his son (Hedley Vicars) built this house together.
 In the third generation Amy Cosh (1902-1967) lived there, who was Bobcaygeon’s beloved librarian for 34 years.
-Other families residing there over the years included Kittles and Beggs.
-Today it is Riverwalk, built by Paul Pankhurst.
+Other families residing there over the years included Kittles and Baggs.
+Today it is Riverwalk.

 Fire Hall and Post Office

 Bobcaygeon’s Fire Hall was torn down in 1934 to make room for the Post Office.
 At the time, the lower part of the building was salvaged and moved Gypsy Point, near Nogies Creek.
 Since then, the Post Office moved to the south end of Bolton Street, which allowed the building to pass to the Senior Citizens Club, which has in turn moved to Head Street.